-Nobody sprints through their work from morning to evening -- your motivation will naturally ebb and flow throughout the day.
-When you're working from home, however, it's all the more important to know when those ebbs and flows will take place and plan your schedule around it.
+Nobody sprints through their work from morning to evening — your motivation will naturally ebb and flow throughout the day.
+However, when you're working from home, it's all the more important to know when those ebbs and flows will take place and plan your schedule around it.

-"For me, the most productive times of the day are usually early in the morning or late at night.
+Product designer, Brittany Leaning, says about her routine, "For me, the most productive times of the day are usually early in the morning or late at night.
 I recognize this and try to plan my day accordingly.
-Also, music that really pumps me up doesn't hurt."
+Also, music that pumps me up doesn't hurt."

 9. Save calls for the afternoon.

 Sometimes, I'm so tired in the morning, that I don't even want to hear my voice — let alone talk to others with it.